Coryf65/BlazorDemo/README.md

  ### Notes about Blazor

 - Components are built and called using the route `@page"/name"` or placed in the page using `<name Parameter="something"/>`
-- Components can have multiple routes example:
+- Components can have multiple routes so either `/counter` or `/count` would work.

+example:
 ```Razor
 @page "/counter"
 @page "/count"